backwards-limited/kafka-backwards/beginners-course/docs/twitter-kafka-connect.md

 The first will already be on your machine if you Homebrew'd **confluent-hub-client** as per the original **setup**.
 It can be found at [/usr/local/etc/kafka/connect-standalone.properties](/usr/local/etc/kafka/connect-standalone.properties).

-The second [twitter.properties](../twitter-kafka-connect/twitter.properties) is to customise.
+The second is to customise.
+We'll define as a hidden file since we need credentials there.
+This file can be named anything.
+I've gone for **.env** where an example of this file can be found at [.env example](../twitter-kafka-connect/.env%20example).

 ## Execute